Database provider logos and data illustration

 Ranking Criteria

-These picks balance developer experience, beginner friendliness, scaling headroom, and how likely the data model is to age well.
+These picks balance developer experience, beginner friendliness, AI-agent compatibility, scaling headroom, and how likely the data model is to age well.

 Matt avatar